 - Using Google Maps To Get Leads

-If you are serious about learning how to get more appliance repair leads, then taking time to read this entire article and watching the webinar replay could be critical for business.
+If you are serious about learning how to get more ac repair or appliance repair leads, then taking time to read this entire article and watching the webinar replay could be critical for business.

 What we’re going to cover today:

-- Why PPC is key to unlimited scalability in terms of leads for your appliance service business.
+- Why PPC is key to unlimited scalability in terms of leads for your hvac company or appliance service business.

 - How to set up and structure your pay per click marketing campaign for minimum costs per lead and maximum return on investment.